 The university president may confer the emeritus/emerita status on faculty members of other ranks upon the recommendation of the dean of the college in which the faculty member was employed.

 Emeritus/Emerita status is not guaranteed and is not accorded to part-time members of the faculty or administration or to members of the faculty or administration who have been terminated for cause.
 The president's decision will be based, in part, upon the recommendation of the unit in which the employee has served.
-In considering persons from Georgia College & State University for the "emeritus/emerita" title, the president shall, in addition to the Board of Regents criteria, base the recommendation upon: 1.
+In considering persons from Georgia College & State University for the "emeritus/emerita" title, the president shall, in addition to the Board of Regents criteria which state ten or more years of honorable service, base the recommendation upon: 1.
 Meritorious service to Georgia College & State University 2.
 Notable career performance at Georgia College & State University 3.
-Nomination and recommendation by the department faculty, department chair, dean, and the provost and vice president for Academic Affairs Definitions: No definitions are needed.
-Keywords: Emeritus; Emerita; Retirement Reason for the Policy: This policy is to replace the following statement from the GCSU Policies, Procedures, and Practices Manual: http://gcsu.smartcatalogiq.com/en/Policy-Manual/Policy-Manual/Academic-Affairs/EmploymentPolicies-Procedures-Benefits/Faculty-Appointments-Qualifications-for/Emeritus-Title Proposed Outcome: This policy aims to promote a consistent approach to the awarding of Emeritus/Emerita status.
-Applicability of the Policy: This policy will apply to teaching faculty and upper level administrators as defined in the policy.
-Related Policies: Board of Regents Policy 8.3.13 Procedures: The employee seeking the "emeritus/emerita" title shall submit the “Recommendation for Award of Emeritus/Emerita Status” form to his or her chair/director within a timeframe of thirty (30) days prior to the official retirement date through thirty (30) days into the start of the following semester.
+Nomination and recommendation by the department faculty, department chair, dean, and the provost and vice president for Academic Affairs Procedures: The employee seeking the "emeritus/emerita" title shall submit the “Recommendation for Award of Emeritus/Emerita Status” form (hereafter referred to as form) to their chair/director within a timeframe of one year before the official retirement date through three years after the official retirement date.
 Another employee in the same unit, with the nominee’s consent, may nominate an employee for emeritus/emerita status.
-A. Process for faculty and academic administrators requesting Emeritus/Emerita Status:

-The “Recommendation for Award of Emeritus/Emerita Status” form must be accompanied by a one-page description summarizing the faculty member’s accomplishments at Georgia College, written by the candidate’s chair/director, and a current vita.
+The form must be accompanied by a one-page description summarizing the faculty member’s accomplishments at GCSU, written by the candidate’s chair/director, and a current vita.

-The departmental chair will appoint a committee of three departmental tenured professors, who, upon reviewing the various committee evaluations of the candidate composed on the occasion of his or her promotional and tenure opportunities, and taking into account any comments submitted by other departmental faculty to the committee at that time, will submit the appropriate form to the departmental chair either recommending, or not recommending the candidate’s application for Emeritus or Emerita status.
+The department chair will appoint a committee of three departmental tenured professors, who, upon reviewing the various committee evaluations of the candidate composed on the occasion of their promotional and tenure opportunities, and taking into account any comments submitted by other departmental faculty to the committee at that time, will submit the appropriate form to the departmental chair either recommending, or not recommending the candidate’s application for Emeritus or Emerita status.
 The memorandum may or may not include a supporting narrative for the committee’s position.
 This is not an action that can be appealed by the candidate.
 If only two tenured professors are available in the department, the departmental chair may appoint a tenured professor from a related field.

-After reviewing all materials submitted, by checking the appropriate box on the “Recommendation for Award of Emeritus/Emerita Status” form, the chair/director shall indicate his or her recommendation (either positive or negative).
-The chair/director has fifteen (15) calendar days to forward the form, the summary of the employee’s accomplishments, and vita to the dean.
+After reviewing all materials submitted, by checking the appropriate box on the form, the chair/director shall indicate their recommendation (either positive or negative).
+The chair/director has fifteen (15) calendar days from the application date to forward the form, the summary of the employee’s accomplishments, and vita to the dean.

-After reviewing all materials submitted, by checking the appropriate box on the “Recommendation for Award of Emeritus/Emerita Status” form, the dean shall indicate his or her recommendation (either positive or negative).
+After reviewing all materials submitted, by checking the appropriate box on the form, the dean shall indicate their recommendation (either positive or negative).
 The dean has fifteen (15) calendar days to forward the form, the employee's summary of accomplishments, and vita to the appropriate vice president.